casper-network/docs-archive/dapp-dev-guide/tutorials/counter/commands.rst

     $ nctl-view-faucet-account

 The faucet is the default account created on the network.
 This command is part of NCTL, providing a view into the faucet account’s details.
-Normally on the mainnet, you will have your own account used to fund transactions, but for the sake of this tutorial, we do not need accounts and will just use the faucet to execute deploys.
+Generally on the Mainnet, you will have your own account used to fund transactions, but for the sake of this tutorial, we do not need accounts and will use the faucet to execute deploys.
 This command will supply us with two key pieces of information: 1) the account’s **secret key** location and 2) the **account-hash**, which are used to sign deploys and query the network state, respectively.

 2. State Root Hash
 -------------------